edgedb/edgedb/doc/ref/edgeql/fundamentals.rst

 ------------

 :ref:`Shapes<ref_edgeql_shapes>` are the way of specifying structured object data.
-They are used to get not only a set of `objects`, but also a set of their relationships in a structured way.
+They are used to get a set of `objects`and their relationships in a structured way.
 Shape specification can be added to any expression that denotes an object.
 Fundamentally, a shape specification does not alter the identity of the objects it is attached to, because it doesn't in any way change the existing objects, but rather specifies additional data about them.

 For example, a query that retrieves a set of ``Issue`` objects with ``name`` and ``body``, but no other information (like